swiftlang/swift/docs/Modules.rst

 describes the experience of using modules in Swift: what they are and what they provide for the user.

+.. warning:: This document has not been updated since the initial design in Swift 1.0.

 .. contents:: :local: